elmtree-askmo/cloudcannon-app/content/learn/nursing/what-are-the-primary-macronutrients-and-their-functions.md

 seo:
   title: QuickTakes | Nursing
   page_description: >-
-    This content explores the primary macronutrients—carbohydrates, proteins, and fats—detailing their functions in the body, sources, and the importance of maintaining a balanced diet.
+    An overview of the primary macronutrients: carbohydrates, proteins, and fats, along with their functions, sources, and importance in a balanced diet.
   page_keywords: >-
-    macronutrients, carbohydrates, proteins, fats, energy source, tissue repair, enzyme functions, hormone regulation, dietary sources, balanced diet
+    macronutrients, carbohydrates, proteins, fats, energy source, tissue repair, hormones, diet, healthy eating, nutrients, body functions
 author: QuickTakes
 question: >-
     What are the primary macronutrients and their functions?